AG-Boerries/MIRACUM-Pipe/Galaxy_Workflows/readme.rst

 These are the Galaxy Workflow files that define the MIRACUM pipeline used in Galaxy.
-To use these workflows, import the files into any Galaxy instance that has all required tools installed (currrently only https://usegalaxy.eu), then run the *Miracum - main* workflow, which will automatically include the others as subworkflows.
+To use these workflows, import the files into any Galaxy instance that has all required tools installed (currrently only https://usegalaxy.eu), then run the *Miracum - main*, *Miracum - variant annotation* and *Miracum - report variants* workflows, in this order, to go from raw sequenced exome reads to annotated tabular variant reports.

 Developers
 ----------

 Galaxy Workflow files are JSON-formatted.
 You can edit them manually, or import them into Galaxy and use Galaxy's graphical workflow editor, then download the edited version again.
 Either way, you should pretty-format the edited file before committing them to obtain nice and readable diffs.
 Use Python's built-in ``json.tool`` command for this task::